Weekend Students Group Claim – University & 3rd Party Provider Misrepresentation

 Student Finance England (SFE) has now blocked maintenance loans and is demanding repayment of everything paid so far—both the maintenance loans and the tuition fees.

 The university and its third-party provider misled us.
-We are claiming compensation.

 WHAT DID THE UNIVERSITY AND THIRD-PARTY PROVIDER DO WRONG?